MenakaGodakanda/GRC-Cybersecurity/Project_Description.md

 - **Main Orchestrator**: The `grc_tool.py` script serves as the main orchestrator, coordinating the execution of both risk assessment and compliance checks.
 This design ensures a streamlined workflow for the user, where both tasks can be performed with a single command.

 ### 4. Customizable and Extendable
-- **Customizable Configurations**: Through the use of YAML configuration files, the project allows users to define their own compliance requirements.
+- **Customizable Configurations**: Through the use of Excel configuration files, the project allows users to define their own compliance requirements.
 This makes the tool adaptable to different organizations or regulatory standards.
 - **Easy to Extend**: Given the modular nature of the project, new features or checks can be easily added.
 For instance, additional risk factors or compliance checks could be implemented without needing to rewrite the core functionality.

 ### 5. User-Friendly Output